 Make sure you craft your portfolio to make it appealing and engaging.
 We encourage risk and originality of thinking and making.
 We will look at the size and number of items in your portfolio to assess your ability to consider both the quality of the content and how you have put it together.

 Think carefully about the layout, its visual qualities and the story it tells.
 We aren’t only interested in your final design or products, so include some process work, technical drawings, patterns or design drafts.
 We love inquisitive minds, originality, and craftsmanship.

 In the interview, you should demonstrate your understanding of and interest in this field of study.
-This is your chance to tell us about your strengths and how you are suited to studying the degree you have chosen.
+This is your chance to tell us about your strengths, and how you are suited to studying in the degree you have chosen.

 - Make sure you have selected at least one of the eligible UNSW School of Built Environment degrees as a UAC preference.
 Refer to ‘eligibility’ for more information.

 - Make sure you read the information on ‘crafting your portfolio’ and watch the video for top tips on portfolio development.